davidsavenmark/AnimalWebRepo/README.md

 # AnimalWebRepo
 // Labb from my Backend C# course in IT-Högskolan.
-Change branch to master for the project files.
-Change to branch with_database for the database version.
+Change branch to 'master' for the project files.
+Change branch to 'with_database' for the database version.

 Made by David Sävenmark.